coleeastman/coleeastman/README.md

 # 🦸‍♂️ **About Me:**
 🚀 I'm Cole Eastman from Pleasanton, CA, and I started my programming journey back in 2021.
-I’m passionate about building, learning, and continuously improving throughout school work, personal projects, and internships.
+I enjoy building, learning, and continuously improving throughout school work, personal projects, and internships.

 # 🎓 **School:**
 📚 I'm an undergraduate student at Arizona State University pursuing a degree in Computer Science.
 Check out my completed coursework: